2007

 I thank Members of both parties in Congress who worked on this legislation.
 I will continue to work with Congress to ensure that our neediest children are prepared for success in school and a lifetime of achievement.

-Text of the Signing Statement from the GPO - 43 WCPD 1583 (12/17/07)
+2. PDF file from GPO - 43 WCPD 1583 (12/17/07)

 The law to which this signing statement applies is: